 Let’s start with what I find interesting.
 Actually, that is a fairly wide range of subjects, but my main focus on this site will be related to programming and everything around it.
 Where everything around it is mostly defined by me, and can change at any time.
 This means things about programming languages, programming techniques, “DevOpsie” stuff, technology, design, project management, and no doubt will turn out to be a bit broader than these subjects.

-My name is Arjen, and I’m a Dutch guy currently living in Melbourne, Australia.
+My name is Arjen Schwarz and I’m a Dutch guy living in Melbourne, Australia.
 I ended up here after travelling around for a bit and decided to stick around.
-At the moment I’m simply enjoying live here, and have recently started my new job as Cloud Solutions Engineer at Bulletproof (disclaimer: all opinions are my own, and don’t necessarily reflect my employer’s).
+At the moment I’m simply enjoying live here and work as Lead Platform Engineer at DigIO (disclaimer: all opinions are my own, and don’t necessarily reflect my employer’s).
 I am also one of the organizers of the AWS User Group here in Melbourne and run a podcast called The Ambassador Lounge.
 If you want more information about who I am and my travels, you can do so on my travel blog at arjen.eu even though that hasn’t been updated for a very long time.

 As for my experience in the matters on this site; since 2005 I’ve been either a developer, DevOps person, project manager or manager of a development team at any one time.
 I am happy in all of these roles and will always try to learn from anyone I meet.
 You may notice that a lot of contents concerns AWS, as that is my main focus at work, and so I’ve got a grab bag of the AWS certifications and in my previous job I was one of Bulletproof’s AWS APN Ambassadors, which is a worldwide AWS program grown out of the Australia/New Zealand specific Warrior Program.
 That title was in part tied to the company, so I have lost that status at the moment.

 Wait, what’s with the photos?